kizzyFuego/javaPasswordManager/README.md

 When running the program directly through an IDE, run the Main.java file which is the starting point of the application.

+Or it can be run directly from the Windows or Mac terminal when the build file is already available.

 ## Authors